Roughness length: Mathematical foundation

 Due to the limitation of observation instruments and the theory of mean values, the levels (z) should be chosen where there is enough difference between the measurement readings.
 If one has more than two readings, the measurements can be fit to the above equation to find the roughness length.

 When calculating the surface roughness, the displacement height can be neglected.

 Application

 As an approximation, the roughness length is approximately one-tenth of the height of the surface roughness elements.
 For example, short grass of height 0.01 meters has a roughness length of approximately 0.001 meters.
-Surfaces are rougher if they have more protrusions.
-Forests have much larger roughness lengths than tundra, for example.
-Roughness length is an important concept in urban meteorology as the building of tall structures, such as skyscrapers, has an effect on roughness length and wind patterns.
+Surfaces are rougher if they have more protrusions (e.g. a forest has a larger roughness length than a tundra).
+Roughness length is an important concept in urban meteorology because tall structures, such as skyscrapers, affect roughness length and wind patterns.